 As research and developments in the applications of ultrasonics in the USSR had mainly been geared to the deployment in industry and the military, the invasive, and for that matter, therapeutic use of ultrasonic energy was always high on the agenda.
 The early 1950s marked the beginning of the development of acoustic imaging which involved high energy ultrasonic research and the study of acoustic focusing systems and methods of the conversion of acoustic images.
 Theoretical and experimental studies of focusing systems provided the basis for the development of the theory of acoustic imaging and methods for the concentration of ultrasonic energy.
 The Acoustics Institute of the Academy of Sciences of the USSR was inaugurated in 1954, and the first head of its Ultrasonic Department was Professor Lazar Rosenberg.
 Much of its development in the late 1950s and early '60s were on high energy ultrasonic applications such as cleaning methods; the studies of ultrasonic cutting resulted in the design of a high-efficiency ultrasonic machine; ultrasonic atomization of fluids, low-temperature drying with and ultrasonic degassing.

 Diagnostic ultrasound also developed "spontaneously" in the late 1950s similar to countries such as the United States, Germany, Austria, Sweden, Japan and Great Britain, basing on the application of ultrasonic metal-flaw detection (A-mode) and radar sciences (B-mode) to the human body.
 The USSR Scientific Research Institute of Medical instruments and Equipment (or translated the All-Union Scientific Research Institute of Medical instruments and Industry) was mainly responsible for making the A-mode and later on B-mode equipments for the country.
 Importing from abroad was considered at such times as a luxury and probably not in line with political realities.
-Machines that were produced included the Ekho-11, Ekho-12, Ekho-21, UZD-4 (around 1960), UZD-5 (around 1964), UTP-1, UDA-724, UDA-871 and the Obzor-100 in the early 1970s.
-These models included mass-produced (the EKho series) and specialty A-mode apparatus for the use in ophthalmology, encephalography, cardiology, general applications, doppler (the UDA series) and the B-mode machines.
-The application of ultrasound diagnosis in ophthalmology was particularly heavily investigated in the former Soviet Union.
+Machines that were produced included the UZD-4 (around 1960), UZD-5 (around 1964), UTP-1, UDA-724, UDA-871, Ekho-21, Ekho-11 (around 1969) and the Obzor-100 in the early 1970s.
+These models included A-mode apparatus for the use in ophthalmology, encephalography, cardiology, general applications, doppler (the UDA series) and the B-mode machines.
+The application of ultrasound diagnosis in ophthalmology was particularly popular in the Soviet Union.

 Ther first excerpted here is a summary of a paper "Ultrasound Diagnosis in Gynaecology" (Short Summary) by N. D. Selesneva from "Ultrasound as a Diagnostic and Surgical tool" - based on the International Symposium held at the Royal College of Surgeons, London on 5th and 6th December, 1962.
 The paper was presented in absentia as a summary read by the Chairman.